-The hole-drill technique is a mechanical measurement method used to determine principal residualstresses incrementally with depth.
+The technique is a mechanical measurement method used to determine principal residual stresses incrementally with depth.

-The method can be used on metals, ceramics, and polymers, where linear elastic theory can be assumed.
-Materials that cannot be tested by X-ray diffraction, such as coarse grain or amorphous materials, can be tested with the hole-drill method.
+Our method can be used on metals, ceramics, and polymers, where linear elastic theory can be assumed.
+Materials that can’t be tested by X-ray diffraction, such as coarse grain or amorphous materials, can be tested with the hole-drill method.

 How does it work?

-The hole-drill method is based on linear elastic theory and involves machining a small hole into the test part at the center of a specially designed strain gage attached to the test part.
+Our method is based on linear elastic theory that involves machining a small hole into the center of a specific strain gage attached to the test part.
 The change in strain resulting from relieving the stressed material is recorded at various hole depths.